 My Role in the Project

-I led key design and development efforts, including user flows, wireframes, low- and high-fidelity prototypes, visual design, and front-end development.
-The tech stack included Polymer, D3, JavaScript, CSS, and HTML to build dynamic and data-driven interfaces.
+I led key design and development efforts, including user flows, wireframes, prototypes (low- and high-fidelity), interaction design, and front-end development.
+I worked closely with engineers, stakeholders, and end-users to ensure a seamless and intuitive experience.

 Predix Design System